vignesh022/Classy-Fy/README.md

 # Classy-Fy

-A user-personalized playlist filter for new and emerging music on Spotify
+## A user-personalized playlist filter for new and emerging music on Spotify

+The average length of a song is ~ 4 minutes, to simply organize and sort a mere 15 songs into your playlists could take a whole hour if you fully listen to them and gauge their fit.
+When dealing with more than 50+ songs the time investment is substantial.
+Can this process be automated while simultaneously ensuring songs are matched accurately with the best fitting playlist?

+Introducing, Classy-Fy an application for the active Spotify user/subscriber to help them quickly and efficiently organize their music into their library playlists.
+It functions primarily off the user's taste in music and takes a completely unbiased approach when assigning playlist label to songs.

 # Motivation